BlogPSUs

 Life in ISRO

-1. While working with immensely talented and smart people one feels proud while dealing with classified national information which is otherwise inaccessible from outside the organization.
+1. While working with immensely talented and smart people, one feels proud while dealing with classified national information, which is otherwise inaccessible from outside the organization.

-2. The environment at ISRO is academics-friendly.
+2. The environment here is academically friendly.

-4. Opportunities are given to visit different workshops held at various IITs and IISc being sponsored by the organization.
+4. Opportunities are given to visit different workshops held at various IITs and IISc, being sponsored by the organization.

 5. One gets to know space science and technology closely.

-6. Computer Science people generally work in launch vehicle software development which is used either directly on-board a flight or related to the development of such software indirectly.
+6. Computer Science people generally work in launch vehicle software development, which is used either directly on board a flight or related to the development of such software indirectly.

 7. Depending on the division you have been put in, you may get chances to travel to other ISRO centers, especially SDSC-SHAR, the only launch port.

-8. It is an 8-hour job for five days a week which also gives you immense time with your family to enjoy and relax.
+8. It is an 8-hour job for five days a week, which also gives you immense time with your family to enjoy and relax.

-11. After finishing three years of service life in ISRO, one can also appear in GATE as a sponsored candidate to get a relatively easy seat in IISc and IITs.
+11. After finishing three years of service life at ISRO, one can also appear in GATE as a sponsored candidate to get a relatively easy seat in IISc and IITs.
 Given the level of competition in GATE nowadays, this is a chance to fulfill the dreams of those who couldn’t make it through.